 Fly.io is a convenient and easy to use deployment platform with a generous free allowance.
-They’re also a sponsor of the Gleam project, thank you Fly!
+They were also a sponsor of the Gleam project, thank you Fly!

 let assert Ok(_) =